After getting Commission Cartel, and finding out what was inside, I was very unhappy with my purchase and this review will reflect why that is.

 For one, let’s be honest:

-Michael is a popular and successful online marketer (but here are more famous ones), but I don’t believe it’s because of that strategy, I believe it’s for another reason I’ll point out shortly, but the point is that in all his posts he makes, what would indicate to me that his strategy works is if his posts have a lot of likes, comments and possibly screenshots of these things working.
+Michael is a popular and successful online marketer (but here are more famous internet marketers), but I don’t believe it’s because of that strategy, I believe it’s for another reason I’ll point out shortly, but the point is that in all his posts he makes, what would indicate to me that his strategy works is if his posts have a lot of likes, comments and possibly screenshots of these things working.

 Instead what I see is truly a number of likes and comments, but from people who know him.
 In other words, what I feel is happening is that his brand name and popularity is what’s driving the participation of people to comment and like his stuff.